theicfire/artnet-play/archive-esp32-src/README.md

 This is a proof of concept to consume ArtNet on an ESP32, which then controls LEDs via FastLED.

+These docs are a week old, lots has changed!!

 # Arduino
 Libraries required:
 - ESP32 arduino library (includes WiFi.h, AsyncUDP.h)